 Creating Accessible Documents

-It is the shared responsibility of all members of the GBC community to ensure that all materials (course outlines, reading lists, assignments, articles, test, examinations, notes, marketing materials and any handouts) are available in accessible formats.
-In addition, all documents sent to the Web Publishing Team for inclusion on any George Brown web page, must be accessible.
+It is the shared responsibility of all members of the GBC community to ensure that all materials (course outlines, reading lists, assignments, articles, tests, examinations, notes, marketing materials and any handouts) are available in accessible formats.
+In addition, all documents sent to the Web Publishing Team for inclusion on any George Brown web page must be accessible.
 Please review the resources and tutorials below to ensure you are familiar with how to meet these standards.